poonchuanan/tp/docs/UserGuide.md

 ```

 #### Missing tags
-* Input with missing calorie tag.
+* When you input command with missing calorie tag.
 > `add f/ jelly 90 `

 ```